Browse logs in the logs table 🔗

 If you see important data in a log record, continue scrolling in the table to find more occurrences.
 If you see repeated occurrences of log records with an ERROR severity value, you might have a problem in one of your systems.

-At the top top center of the Raw Logs Table, find the button that displays the number of events in the table.
-Click the button to refresh the table and return to the current, incoming stream of logs.
+At the top center of the logs table, find the button that displays the number of events in the table.
+Select the button to refresh the table and return to the current, incoming stream of logs.

-Sort the Raw Logs Table by any column by clicking the title of that column or the sort icon next to it.
+Sort the logs table by any column by clicking the title of that column or the sort icon next to it.

 Display particular fields as column headers in the table by performing the following steps:

-In the Raw Logs Table header row, click the Configure Table gear icon.
+In the logs table header row, select the Configure Table gear icon.

 On the Table Settings popup, select the fields you want to display.
 You can search for particular fields in the Search box.
 When finished, click Apply Changes.
 Each field you selected is now a column in the table.

-You can customize the Raw Logs Table display by adjusting the column width or dragging and dropping columns to a new order.
+You can customize the logs table display by adjusting the column width or dragging and dropping columns to a new order.